 Researchers who join the MRN will be able to:

-- Connect with other academic and clinical researchers in mesothelioma
+- Connect with other basic/translational and clinical researchers in mesothelioma

 - Keep in touch with what mesothelioma research is going on around the globe

 - Attend UK-based scientific meetings that focus on mesothelioma

 - Learn from others who are part of the MRN

 Simply fill in an expression of interest form.
 Once your application is approved, we will require further information about you and your research to share with other members of the MRN.